MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

       ```
     ---

-1. **Call AI with prompt**: In Teams AI's prompt system, you can easily inject data source by adjusting the augmentation.data_sources configuration section.
-This connects the prompt with the added DataSource in previous step, and library orchestrator will inject the data source text into final prompt.
-See AuthorPrompt for the details.
-For example, in prompt's config.json file:
+1. **Call AI with prompt**: In the Teams AI prompt system, you can easily inject a data source by adjusting the augmentation.data_sources configuration section.
+This connects the prompt with the DataSource added in the previous step, and the library orchestrator to inject the data source text into the final prompt.
+For more information, See [AuthorPrompt](https://github.com/OfficeDev/TeamsFx/wiki/).
+For example, in the prompt's 'config.json' file.

     ```json
     {